danivalle27/BTP_EXP_BR/README.md

 ## Notes

-This version of the training did not include CloudALM and SAP as originally planned due to technical issues.
+This version of the training does not include CloudALM and SAP as originally planned due to technical issues.
 The goals remain the same.

 ## Description